 The Social Organism by Oliver Luckett and Michael Casey

 “A must-read for business leaders and anyone who wants to understand all the implications of a social world.”
 Bob Iger, Chairman and Chief Executive Officer of the Walt Disney Company

-A book recommended by the CEO of Walt Disney Company himself is definitely a must-read for an aspiring social media consultant.
+A book recommended by the CEO of Walt Disney Company himself is definitely a must-read for any social media enthusiast.

 The Social Organism offers a revolutionary theory: social networks, to an astonishing degree, mimic the rules and functions of biological life.
 It also explores the social world beyond the clicks and “likes”, presenting the evolutionary process using a natural and biological lens.

-To those who wish to look at social media in a new, refreshing perspective, this book is a must-have.
-With the combined skills and experience of the authors, The Social Organism promises an indispensable social media guide for marketing professionals.
+To those who wish to look at this new digital marketing strategy in a new, refreshing perspective, this book is a must-have.
+With the combined skills and experience of the authors, The Social Organism promises an indispensable guide for marketing professionals.

 Good to Great by Jim Collins

 In order to provide excellent social media services, you have to understand how to craft marketing strategies that are built to last.
 Here’s where Good to Great: Why Some Companies Make the Leap and Others Don’t can help you.

 This Jim Collins book was published years ago but still remains relevant today.
 Collins and his team of researchers analyzed the histories of twenty-eight successful companies and discovered the key determinants of their greatness.
 Incorporating these finding into today’s marketing trends can create a guaranteed recipe for long-term success.

 Any social media expert should understand how to influence decisions to encourage customers to seal the deal.
 Get to know the 25 behavioral biases that influence what people buy with the help of Shotton’s award-winning book, The Choice Factory.